startupsupper/startupsupper.github.com/contents/recipes/pepper-steak-stir-fry/index.md

   - beansauce.jpg
   - pepper.jpg
   - jalapeno.jpg
----
+steps:

-1. Cut beef into equal-sized small strips.
+  - Cut beef into equal-sized small strips.
 Cut across the grain.
 Season with salt and pepper (lots of pepper).
-2. Heat a few tablespoons of oil in a large pan or wok.
+  - Heat a few tablespoons of oil in a large pan or wok.
 Add bell peppers, eggplant, jalapeno, and garlic.
 Add 1/2 tsp of salt.
 Saute for 5-8 minutes, stirring, or until eggplant is soft.
-3. Make some room for the beef in the pan, then add it to the pan.
+  - Make some room for the beef in the pan, then add it to the pan.
 Add more oil if necessary.
-4. Add soy sauce and chili sauce.
+  - Add soy sauce and chili sauce.
 Continue cooking for 5-8 minutes or until beef is done, stirring continuously.
 Get the rice ready, it's time for STEAK NIGHT.
+---